The Coaching Feedback Loop: How to Read a System’s Response and Adjust in Real Time

 4. Adaptation

-You adjust your next move based on the system’s signals.
-Sometimes this means deepening the current line of inquiry; sometimes it means pulling back, changing the frame, or shifting the energy entirely.
+You adjust your next move based on the system’s real signals.
+Sometimes that means deepening the inquiry.
+Sometimes it means pausing, softening, widening the frame, or changing the tempo entirely.

 Reading a System’s Response: What to Look For